 Know more about Jason Living

-Jason Living worked as a commercial planning consultant in London before and he also had a property in London that he originally bought but then moved out.
+Jason Living worked as a commercial planning consultant in London before.
+He also had a property in London that he originally bought but then moved out.
 Then he moved up to Yorkshire and worked in the Northeast.
 He then started buying investment property and residential properties to let out and built that up to a pretty significant scale.
-He became aware of people letting properties on what people calls serviced accommodation.
-Now, he and his company has over 180 properties, which mostly are in the Northeast.
+He became aware of people letting properties on what people call serviced accommodation.
+Now, he and his company have over 180 properties, which mostly are in the Northeast.

 Jason sort of verge towards calling it short stay accommodation because he thinks it’s a more inclusive term.
 He thinks service accommodation has particular connotations about it, and some people will say to you “oh service accommodation is where that where it’s being serviced every day”.